What is medical repatriation?

 2. A medical escort on a commercial flight

 A paramedic or doctor will accompany you on a commercial flight.
 They will be able to offer assistance such as oxygen or specialised medical care if you need it.
-Medical repatriation companies, like EMS Ambulance will also organise the logistics as well so you don’t have to worry: talking to hospitals, organising airport transport, and booking flights.
+Medical repatriation companies, like EMS Air Ambulance & Medical Repatriation will also organise the logistics as well so you don’t have to worry: talking to hospitals, organising airport transport, and booking flights.

 However in some cases flying is not appropriate for the patient, they may not be fit-to-fly, or it would be more convenient to travel over land.